Systematic Literature Review: Quantum Machine Learning and its applications: Materials and methods

 \subsection{Review process}

-When it comes to exporting the information from the articles, we encounter a problem in the case of IBM Quantum Network Papers, which does not allow export to BibTeX format, although it has a link to the arvix.org page.
+When exporting the information from the articles, we encountered a problem in the case of IBM Quantum Network Papers, which does not allow export to BibTeX format, although it has a link to the arvix.org page.

-From these queries, we obtained 2983 articles, 1271 from IEEE Digital Library, 312 from Web of Science, 1357 from Science Direct, and 43 from IBM Quantum Network Papers.
+From these queries, we obtained 5497 articles, 1962 from IEEE Digital Library, 1261 from Web of Science, 2224 from Science Direct, 45 from IBM Quantum Network Papers, and 5 articles from other sources.
 After removing duplicates, we got 1583 unique records.
 We searched through the titles for those referring to the following words \textit{quantum machine learning}, \textit{quantum deep learning}, \textit{quantum neural network}, leaving us with 382.
 With this manageable number, we proceeded to read the abstracts, obtaining 338 articles.
 With a more exhaustive review, we reduce the list to 163, to which we will apply quality criteria.
 These criteria are as follows:

 \begin{itemize} \itemsep{0em} \item QC1.
 Are the research aims specified? \item QC2.
 Is the solution implemented? \item QC3.
 Does the study provide accurate results? \item QC4.
 Does the study show the applied quantum circuit used? \end{itemize} We apply these quality criteria for every paper.
 Each article should have a score $>$= 3.0 out of 4.0 points to be selected, considering one point for each item in the quality criteria list.
-We obtained a set of 52 articles as the final result.
+We obtained a set of 70 articles as the final result.